MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 While we haven't yet finalized the deprecation schedule, we anticipate that Microsoft Edge  follows Chrome's schedule with a possible delay of a release or two.
 If you're interested in testing with Microsoft Edge starting in version 118, the **ForcePermissionPolicyUnloadDefaultEnabled** policy is available or you can use the instructions documented at [Disable unload handlers by default and add Permissions-Policy to opt-in to enabling them](https://github.com/fergald/docs/blob/master/explainers/permissions-policy-deprecate-unload.md#disable-unload-handlers-by-default-and-add-permissions-policy-to-opt-in-to-enabling-them).

 WebView2 supports both the permissions policy and the enterprise policy but isn't impacted by the gradual rollout in Microsoft Edge.
-We expect that WebView2 switches defaults when the roll out reaches 100% of page loads.
+We expect that WebView2 switches defaults when the rollout reaches 100% of page loads.

 <!-- Version 117.0.2045.9: August 25, 2023 to Version 116.0.1938.36: July 31, 2023 -->
 <!-- Version 116.0.1938.29: July 24, 2023 to Version 115.0.1901.9: June 15, 2023 -->